kbrmedia/Premium-URL-Shortener/README.md

 This repository is used to share plugins, languages and other stuff for verified buyers.
 You can buy Premium URL Shortener at http://gempixel.com/buy/short

+## Found an issue?
+If you have found an issue with the main script, open an "Issue" and we will resolve it as soon as possible.

 ## Help Contribute
 Send us pull requests and help improve the code.